 Burns from heat applied to the body are the most common of burns.
 A scald is a heat burn caused by hot liquid or steam.
-Heat burns can also be caused by friction.

 Chemical burns

 Chemical burns are often serious because the chemicals continue to burn while they remain on the skin.
 Examples of chemicals that can burn include acids or alkali metals.